aseering/noVNC/docs/API.md

 The `RFB.approveServer()` method is used to signal that the user has verified the server identity provided in a `serververification` event and that the connection can continue.

+#### desktopname

+The `desktopname` event is fired when the name of the remote desktop changes.
+The `detail` property is an `Object` with the property `name` which is a `DOMString` specifying the new name.

+#### capabilities

+The `capabilities` event is fired whenever an entry is added or removed from `RFB.capabilities`.
+The `detail` property is an `Object` with the property `capabilities` containing the new value of `RFB.capabilities`.

+#### pointerlock

+The `pointerlock` event is fired when the state of the canvas' Pointer Lock has changed, either because it has successfully acquired the lock and will have full control of the mouse pointer, or because the lock was released by the user pressing the ESC key or performing a browser-specific gesture.
+The `detail` property is an `Object` with the property `pointerlock` containing whether the lock is currently held or not.

+#### RFB.disconnect()

+The `RFB.disconnect()` method is used to disconnect from the currently connected server.

 ##### Syntax